e-projectsrl/eproject-zapper/README.md

 - Fixed extension not working in Qlik Sense Desktop internal browser

+### v.1.1.2

+- Fixed main panel not expanding to full width in certain situations

 ## Introduction

 Visualization Zapper is a custom Qlik Sense visualization extension that acts as a container for other visualizations, allowing you to switch between them on-the-fly.
 Compared to the tabbed container included by default in Qlik Sense, Visualization Zapper shows you a real-time preview of all the visualizations you added and allows you to chose between multiple layouts.